MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Factors in Code Generation Success

-Figure \ref{fig:ablation} shows pass@1 results for each variation.
-For Codex, translating doctests and Python-specific terminology has little impact on better-performing languages.
-However, translating these components seems more important for challenging languages like Bash and Perl.
-Overall, we find significant differences between the \textbf{Full Translation} and \textbf{Test-Only Translation} experiments ($p=0.03$), and between \textbf{No Doctests} and \textbf{Test-Only Translation} ($p<0.001$).
-This suggests that doctests are useful to Codex, but that their format is not important.
+We note that six of these languages are ones where Codex does not perform substantially better on \newMBPP than \newHE (\Cref{fig:total_results}).
+The performance degradation observed for these languages when doctests are removed from the \newHE problems suggests that the worse than expected performance on \newMBPP could be due to the lack of doctests in that benchmark suite.

-Although removing doctests weakens Codex performance, puzzlingly, it appears to help InCoder performance ($p=0.005$).
-Overall, we observe little benefit to translating doctests or Python terminology for InCoder.
+Overall, we find significant differences between the \textbf{Full Translation} and \textbf{Test-Only Translation} experiments ($p=0.03$), and between \textbf{No Doctests} and \textbf{Test-Only Translation} ($p<0.001$), but not between \textbf{No Translation} and \textbf{Test-Only Translation} ($p=0.2$).
+This suggests that the Python terminology translation has a small but reliable effect, and that the presence of the doctests is important, though their translation is not.